rdwinter2/standards/ServiceLevelAgreement.md

     Subscription Fee that will be eligible as a credit to future Monthly Subscription Fees.

-  - Service Credit means the following:<br>
+  - Service Credit means the following:

     | Monthly Uptime Percentage | Subscription Credit Percentage |
     |---------------------------|--------------------------------|